Oichkatzelesfrettschen/bcpl-compiler/docs/OCODE_64BIT_MODERNIZATION.md

 ### For Existing Code

 Existing BCPL code requires no changes.
-The compiler automatically uses the appropriate OCODE implementation based on the target architecture.
+By default the build uses the legacy 32‑bit OCODE implementation for compatibility.
+Pass `-DBCPL_USE_64BIT_OCODE=ON` once a matching `st.O` has been generated to enable the modern 64‑bit system.

 ### For Backend Developers